shuhashi0352/Probing-JP-Politeness/README.md

 ### 1) Baseline training (supervised fine-tuning)
 - Fine-tune a Japanese BERT-style encoder for 4-way classification.
-- Evaluate on a held-out test set (accuracy, macro-F1, confusion matrix etc...
-TBD).
+- Evaluate on a held-out test set (accuracy, macro-F1).

 Output:
 - A trained baseline model